 Most dermatology offices will sell 1 kit of Latisse for $120.
 Even though the prescribing information says 1 kit will last 1 month, it will often last longer.

 The company who makes Latisse, Allergan, also offers a type of reward program called Brilliant Distinctions.
 You basically get points every time you buy Latisse (or Botox or Juvederm) and use those points to get discounts on future treatments.
-It is almost like a frequent flyer program we are used to with the airlines.
+It is almost like the frequent flyer programs we are used to with the airlines.
 Read more about Brilliant Distinctions.

 Yes!
 Latisse can be used to can help fill in sparse eyebrows.
 It may also make the hairs grow longer so be prepared to have to trim more.
 You don’t need much product – a tiny drop will work or use what’s left on the brush after you do your upper lashes.